oadultradeepfield/healthhack-vad/docs/api.md

 ## Base URL

-All API endpoints are relative to your server's base URL.
+All API endpoints are relative to the service's base URL.

 ## Endpoints